Back To Listing

 Future financial conditions

-- An increasing plurality of 37% (up 3ppts) of Australians expect their family to be ‘better off’ financially this time next year, compared to only 14% (down 2ppts) that expect to be ‘worse off’ financially.
+- A decreasing plurality of 37% (down 1ppt) of Australians expect their family to be ‘better off’ financially this time next year, compared to 17% (unchanged) that expect to be ‘worse off’ financially.

 Current economic conditions

-- Although small, an increasing minority of 14% (up 3ppts) of Australians expect ‘good times’ for the Australian economy over the next twelve months while 26% (down 2ppts), expect ‘bad times’.
+- Now 18% (down 2ppts), of Australians expect ‘good times’ for the Australian economy over the next twelve months compared to by 20% (unchanged), that expect ‘bad times’.

 Future economic conditions

-- In the longer term, just under a fifth of Australians, 19% (down 1ppt), are expecting ‘good times’ for the economy over the next five years compared to 17% (unchanged) expecting ‘bad times’.
+- In the longer term, a fifth of Australians, 20% (up 2ppts), are expecting ‘good times’ for the economy over the next five years compared to 15% (down 4ppts) expecting ‘bad times’.

 Time to buy a major household item

-- Buying intentions strengthened this week with 35% (up 2ppts) of Australians, saying now is a ‘good time to buy’ major household items while under a third, 32% (down 2ppts) say now is a ‘bad time to buy’.
+- Buying intentions remain stable this week with 39% (unchanged) of Australians, saying now is a ‘good time to buy’ major household items while 28% (down 2ppts) say now is a ‘bad time to buy’.

 ANZ Head of Australian Economics, David Plank, commented: